 Housing Case Management (Fort Lauderdale)

-If you have HIV/AIDS, a housing case manager may be able to assist you in preparing a budget, looking for work, apply for emergency rental or mortgage assistance, or apply for assistance with utility bills.
-Depending on eligibility, they can also assist you with moving expenses, rental deposits, and deposit for water and electric services.
+If you have HIV/AIDS, a housing case manager may be able to assist you in preparing a budget, looking for work, applying for emergency rental or mortgage assistance, or apply for assistance with utility bills.
+Depending on eligibility, they can also assist you with moving expenses, rental deposits, and deposits for water and electric services.